 In person, successful participation simply means that you are present in class, ready to discuss the material at hand.
 You’ve read the assigned homework, taken notes on it, and are ready to ask and answer questions about that work and what it adds to our understanding of comics and graphic novels.
 Since a minimum condition of this type of participation is physical, embodied presence, I will be taking attendance.

 Beyond being physically present, you should be mentally engaged in the activities class.
 If you choose to use a laptop or tablet during class, please make sure that your use is constructive and that you’re not distracting others.
-Keep Slack open on your device so you can have quick access to it in class.
+Keep Discord open on your device so you can have quick access to it in class.

 At two points in the semester, you’ll reflect back on the class and your participation as its described here.
 These two reflections will not be graded directly, but they are your opportunity to make an argument about how your participation should be graded.
 I’ll assign your final participation grade based on your reflections and on my impression of your participation over the term.

 - Be present in class both physically and mentally.

 - Try and ask or answer at least one question every day

 - Interact with the people on Discord and Instagram